 Data destruction is a vital process within the IT lifecycle.
 How companies dispose of – or recycle – their data and IT assets is an area fraught with security, legal and environmental issues.
 To mitigate against these risks, it is important to follow best industry practices.

 Choosing the correct company to dispose of your IT assets is a vital step in the process.
-This is because it is your legal responsibility – and not the data destruction company you hire – that will be held liable if a data breach occurs.
+This is because it your legal responsibility – and not the data destruction company you hire – that will be held liable if a data breach occurs.